 Hong Konger's like the Mini because it looks cute and is made by BMW, the wonderful chocolate creations at the Mandarin Oriental Hotel and more from Hong Kong Cemetery.

-The Hopewell Centre shoots out green lasers at night time, it also has a revolving restaurant on the 62nd floor and has been around for 33 years, that makes it iconic but somewhat dated
+The Hopewell Centre shoots out green lasers at night time, it also has a revolving restaurant on the 62nd floor and has been around for around 40 years, that makes it iconic but somewhat dated

 I am a bit of an odd Englishman, I do not like tea, the Beatles, the Rolling Stones and Mini's.